 Looking to triple your sales in 12 months?
 This B2B sales blueprint offers a five-phase plan that will help you master lead generation, sales, and overall productivity.
 And this practical guide will provide you with a range of templates and useful tips.

 4. The Only Sales Guide You’ll Ever Need – Anthony Iannarino

-This bestselling sales book offers up a suite of research- and experience-backed sales strategies you can use to secure fantastic B2B sales results.
-This book is based around the strategies and tactics Iannarino developed over the course of his career.
+This bestselling sales book offers a suite of research- and experience-backed sales strategies to secure fantastic B2B sales results.
+This book is based on the strategies and tactics Iannarino developed over the course of his career.

 5. : Learn How B2B Sales Leaders at HubSpot, Salesloft, and Other Top Companies Use Data to Grow Faster – Clearbit

 They say data is the new oil, so businesses must use it to fuel their B2B sales activities.
 In this guide, you’ll be whisked through the ways personalization, automation, and smart management can help your team save time, improve conversion rates, and close more deals.

 5 B2B Sales Training Courses for Your Team

 Looking for an excellent sales training course for yourself or your team members?
 Here are five of the best B2B sales training courses available…